Skip to main content

 There is no specified format for proposals.
 Faculty should structure their proposals in a way that clearly articulates the nature of the activities to be undertaken, with the understanding that proposals will be evaluated based on the four criteria given below in section 6.
 Proposals should state the anticipated significant outcome that will result from USG support, the nature of which may be specific to a particular discipline, and how this outcome will advance the research of the faculty member, enhance his or her professional stature, and contribute to the national and/or international visibility of Villanova University.
 Proposers should be cognizant that review committee members may not have expertise in the specific topic of every proposal.
 Proposals would benefit from minimizing discipline-specific terminology or jargon, and/or defining discipline-specific terminology when it cannot be avoided.

 Proposal narratives should not exceed 6 double-spaced pages with 1-inch margins, using no smaller than 12 pt. font.
-In addition to the narrative, proposals must include separate a cited literature section, and a separate resume/CV (maximum 2 pages).
+In addition to the narrative, proposals must include a separate cited literature section, and a separate resume/CV (maximum 2 pages).
 If RRRE funds are requested, a separate RRRE budget must be submitted, indicating how the funds requested would be used.
 For proposals requesting summer salary, please do not specify faculty summer salary dollar amounts anywhere in the proposal, rather, indicate the portion of summer month requested (e.g. 1 month, 3/4 month, 1/2 month).

 5. Proposal Submission